Lake Burrumbeet

 Public Notice

-While water levels have increased after recent rain, they still remain too low for high-speed boating activities.
-A 5 knot speed limit remains in place in line with the waterway rules for Lake Burrumbeet.
+The water level still remains too low for high-speed boating activities and a 5-knot speed limit remains in place, in line with the waterway rules for Lake Burrumbeet.

 The City of Ballarat will continue to monitor the water quality and water levels at Lake Burrumbeet.